 Introduction

-Navigating the complex world of composables initially posed quite the challenge.
-Understanding this powerful paradigm was a task in itself, let alone discerning the division of responsibilities between a composable and its consuming component.
-A particular aspect of this division, the strategy for error handling, took a fair share of time to get right.
+Navigating the complex world of composables presented a significant challenge.
+Understanding this powerful paradigm required effort when determining the division of responsibilities between a composable and its consuming component.
+The strategy for error handling emerged as a critical aspect that demanded careful consideration.

 In this blog post, we aim to clear the fog surrounding this intricate topic.
 We’ll delve into the concept of Separation of Concerns, a fundamental principle in software engineering, and how it provides guidance for proficient error handling within the scope of composables.
 Let’s delve into this critical aspect of Vue composables and demystify it together.